microsoft/FluidFramework/RELEASE_NOTES/notes.md

 - Improved detection of when prior exception may have left SharedTree in an invalid state.
 These cases now report a UsageError including a reference to the prior exception.
 This was mainly done in [9fb3dcf](https://github.com/microsoft/FluidFramework/commit/9fb3dcf491a7f0d66f4abbdc64ab97ccabef4707) and [b77d530](https://github.com/microsoft/FluidFramework/commit/b77d530b9252201c40a90d1a2a6315f76f1a4a4b).

-## ---

-## kind: fix

-Updated `joi` dependency to latest major version

-The `joi` dependency was updated from 14.3.1 to 17.3.1 to address a critical vulnerability exploit [CVE-2020-36604](https://github.com/advisories/GHSA-c429-5p7v-vgjp).
-This required updating the use of `joi` schema validation function within `property-query` to the new major version syntax.

-## includeInReleaseNotes: no
+### includeInReleaseNotes: no

 ---

 tree: Improved performance for accessing identifiers in shortId API

 Users should see improved performance when calling the `Tree.shortId` API.
 Identifier field keys are now cached in the schema for faster access.

+## 🐛 Bug Fixes

+### Updated `joi` dependency to latest major version

+The `joi` dependency was updated from 14.3.1 to 17.3.1 to address a critical vulnerability exploit [CVE-2020-36604](https://github.com/advisories/GHSA-c429-5p7v-vgjp).
+This required updating the use of `joi` schema validation function within `property-query` to the new major version syntax.